 Great storytellers are each as unique as the stories they tell.
-And while the strengths of one will most certainly be different than the strengths of another, great storytellers—especially great leaders who use storytelling—do share some common characteristics that they either consciously or subconsciously use when communicating and/or making presentations.
+And while the strengths of one will most certainly be different than the strengths of another, great storytellers do share some common characteristics that they either consciously or subconsciously use when communicating and/or presenting.

-Great storyteller leaders listen, engage and interact with their audience
+Great storytellers engage and interact with their audience

 They bridge the gap between “you” and “me” to make their audience feel one with them.
-They understand that storytelling is really a conversation; a dialogue between people; an exchange of meaning.
-It is not a lecture or a seemingly endless download of information.
+They understand that storytelling is really a conversation; an exchange of meaning shared from one person to another.
+It is not a lecture, report, pitch, or a seemingly endless download of information.
 Rather, it is a shared experience among equals in which the audience is just as active a participant as the storyteller, even if the storyteller is doing most of the talking.

 For a great example of this in action, watch Steve Jobs make a prank phone call with 4,000 people at an Apple Keynote.